-As part of the Institute's Research & Knowledge Strategy, the Technology Transfer Office (TTO) was formed to advance the Institute’s key strategic goals by working with researchers to broaden their route to commercialisation.
-Towards these goals, the Technology Transfer Office assists in identifying Intellectual Property, securing and maintaining Intellectual Property rights where appropriate and facilitating the exploitation of Intellectual Property in a fashion consistent with the Institute’s values and mission.
-As a result, WIT has a broad range of commercially focused research in all areas across the Institute from the Pharmaceutical to the ICT sector.
+As part of the university's Research & Knowledge Strategy, the Technology Transfer Office (TTO) was formed to advance the institutes’s key strategic goals by working with researchers to broaden their route to commercialisation.
+Towards these goals, the Technology Transfer Office assists in identifying Intellectual Property, securing and maintaining Intellectual Property rights where appropriate and facilitating the exploitation of Intellectual Property in a fashion consistent with the university’s values and mission.
+As a result, SETU Waterford has a broad range of commercially focused research in all areas across the university from the Pharmaceutical to the ICT sector.

-The WIT Technology Transfer Office is funded by Enterprise Ireland and is part of a Technology Transfer consortium, along with Athlone IT, and IT Carlow and led by Maynooth University.
+The SETU Waterford Technology Transfer Office is funded by Enterprise Ireland and is part of a Technology Transfer consortium, along with Technological University of the Shannon, Athlone Campus, and SETU Carlow and led by Maynooth University.